Prayforhanluo/HiCHap_master/README.md

 ### GlobalMapping

-After genome rebuilding and fastq chunking, You need to start mapping tasks.
-Each chunk means a single mapping task.
-We will try to reduce the cost of time by  parallel mode.
-And for the different operating environment, two sets of  Mapping API is designed for users.
+After genome rebuilding and fastq chunking, you need to start mapping tasks.
+Each chunk represents a single mapping task.
+The parallel mode is used to reduce the time cost.
+And two sets of mapping APIs are designed for different computer environments.

 #### 1. PBS-Mode

-If you use the clusters (based on PBS for job management), you can choose the PBS API for less time spending.
-You can submit N tasks to the computation nodes and M threads used for each task.
+If you use the clusters (**based on PBS for jobs management**), you can choose the PBS API.
+You can submit N tasks to the computing nodes and M threads for each task.

-For traditional Hi-C pipeline, the index parameter only have one chooice.
+For traditional Hi-C pipeline, there is only one index parameter.
 For example:

 	$ nohup hichap GlobalMapping -w ./GM12878 -log GM12878.log -b ~/tools/bowtie2/bowtie2 -i ./GM12878/genome/hg19/hg19
 	 -m PBS -pt 10 4 &

-For Haplotype-resolved Hi-C pipeline, the index parameter should have two index.
-Maternal first, Paternal follows.
+For Hi-C haplotype pipeline, there are two index parameters, maternal and paternal indexes.
 For example:

 	$ nohup hichap GlobalMapping -w ./GM12878 -log GM12878.log -b ~/tools/bowtie2/bowtie2 -i ./GM12878/genome/Maternal/Maternal
 	./GM12878/genome/Paternal/Paternal -m PBS -pt 10 4 &

-##### Make sure that this command-line is running on the login node or the node where jobs are submitted.
+##### Make sure that this command is run on the login node or the node where jobs are submitted..
-The key parameter of this command -m(--mode) must be PBS. -pt (--PBSthreads) 10 4 means running 10 chunks mapping tasks parallely, and each task use 4 threads.
-That is, 40 cores of clusters will be occupied.
+The key parameter of this command -m(--mode) must be PBS.
+The parameter -pt (--PBSthreads) 10 4 means that 10 chunks will run mapping tasks parallelly, and each task uses 4 threads.
 Using the **qstat** to check the tasks.

 	$ qstat